 This could pave the way for the legitimization of Hezbollah’s weapons within the framework of a national defense strategy that resembles the deal that led to the institutionalization rather than integration of the mostly Iranian-backed Popular Mobilization (PMF) Forces in Iraq.

 Instead of incorporating PMF fighters into the command chain of Iraq’s armed forces, the largely Iranian-sponsored paramilitary group have become an autonomous force as of November 2016 when Iraq’s parliament passed a law recognizing the PMF as “an independent military formation as part of the Iraqi armed forces and linked to the Commander-in-Chief.”

-The law positions the PMF as a legitimate armed entity under the National Security Council on par with the Ministries of Defense and Interior rather than placing those forces under the authority of one of these two ministries.
+The law positions the PMF as a legitimate armed entity on par with the Ministries of Defense and Interior rather than placing those forces under the authority of one of these two ministries.
 In other words, the law paves the way for the PMF to infiltrate state institutions and secure government funding, yet continue to act to a large degree independently from the state’s chain of command.

 A similar deal in Lebanon could very well suit Hezbollah as the U.S ramps up pressure on the party.

 Potential U.S sanctions targeting key Hezbollah allies and members of the Lebanese government might further accelerate this process in a bid to protect the Iranian-backed party and its associates.

 While the West might welcome such a deal, Lebanese should be wary of a national defense strategy on Iran’s terms.